Final Rule to Update General Industry Walking-Working Surfaces and Fall Protection Standards

 Benefits to Employers

 The rule benefits employers by providing greater flexibility in choosing a fall protection system.
 For example, it eliminates the existing mandate to use guardrails as a primary fall protection method and allows employers to choose from accepted fall protection systems they believe will work best in a particular situation - an approach that has been successful in the construction industry since 1994.
 In addition, employers will be able to use non-conventional fall protection in certain situations, such as designated areas on low-slope roofs.

 As much as possible, OSHA aligned fall protection requirements for general industry with those for construction, easing compliance for employers who perform both types of activities.
 For example, the final rule replaces the outdated general industry scaffold standards with a requirement that employers comply with OSHA's construction scaffold standards.

-Most of the rule will become effective 60 days after publication in the Federal Register, but some provisions have delayed effective dates, including:
+Most of the rule became effective January 17, 2017, 60 days after publication in the Federal Register, but other effective dates include,

 - Ensuring exposed workers are trained on fall hazards (May 17, 2017),